oktadev/okta-blog/_source/_posts/2017-12-21-spread-serverless-holiday-cheer.md

 title: "Spread Serverless Holiday Cheer with Lambda and API Gateway"
 author: nate-barbettini
 by: advocate
+description: "Looking for something to work on for a few minutes?
+Why not build an API to spread some holiday cheer?
+Anyone can build a Lambda with JavaScript!"
 communities: [javascript]
 tags: [javascript, serverless, api, lambda, api-gateway]
 type: conversion